Who should apply?

 - Those working in Low- to Middle-Income countries (LMICs)

-- Those living and working in High-income countries (HICs) are welcome to apply; we currently accept a small number of HIC students on each course as a trial; we expect that their participation will enrich the discussion, and enable them to study and exchange with a global student group.
+- Those living and working in High-income countries (HICs) are welcome to apply; we accept a small number of HIC students on each course; we expect that their participation will enrich the discussion, and enable them to study and exchange with a global student group.
 The fees for HIC students are higher in order to subsidise our provision for LMIC students.

 Note: LMICs are a standard definition, used by WHO and the World Bank